 And finally, partner with your marketing agency or experts.
 They will have the experience and knowledge base of similar clients and businesses that can guide your strategy during this time.

-With the rollercoaster of market conditions during 2020 and 2021 due to the Covid-19 pandemic, it is more important than ever for companies to have a strategic approach to digital marketing opportunities during the holiday season.
+With the rollercoaster of market conditions over the last few years, it is more important than ever for companies to have a strategic approach to digital marketing opportunities during the holiday season.

 November and December can be challenging months for non-retail businesses to advertise due to the heavy volume of shopping ads and rising costs on ad platforms.
 However, there is still an opportunity to connect with new customers.

 The most important thing you can do is understand your customers and the trends in your industry.
 Then you can focus on making your ads stand out from the crowd and provide valuable information for searchers.